qwbarch/mirage/README.md

 Mirage is a mod that gives any enemy the ability to mimic a player's voice (fully synced to all players).
 **This mod is required by the host and on all clients.** Clients that do not have the mod will run into desynchronization issues.

-## Features
+## Features (all features listed below are configurable)

-- Mimic the voice of a player for any enemy (such as bracken, dress girl, modded enemies, etc)
+- Every enemy can mimic the voice of any player currently in the game.
-   - Use the same player's voice every time it attempts to mimic their voice
+  - On spawn, each enemy chooses a player to always mimic the voice of.
-   - Voice is synced to all players, where everyone hears the same voice
+  - Voices are synced to all players.
+This means everyone hears the same voice, the same words, at the same time.
-   - Only masked enemies mimic voices by default, other enemies can be enabled via config
+  - Only masked enemies mimic voices by default, other enemies can be enabled via config.
-- Spawn a masked enemy on player death (like a player turning into a zombie)
-   - Chance to spawn on death can be configured
-   - Set this to 0 to disable the feature
-   - Can be configured to only spawn if the dying player is alone
-- Masked enemies use the mimicking player's suit
+- Masked enemies use the mimicking player's suit and cosmetics.
-- Remove the mask off of masked enemy
+- Remove the mask from masked enemies.
-- Remove the arms out animation off of masked enemy
+- Remove the arms-out animation from masked enemies.
-- Configuration is synced to all players (only the host's config is used)
+- Configuration is synced to all players (only the host's config is used).
-- Adjustable spawn chance for masked enemies
+- Adjustable spawn chance for masked enemies.
-   - Calculates the spawn weights for each moon internally
+  - Calculates the spawn weights for each moon internally.
-   - Default is set to spawn masked enemies at 15% for each moon
+  - Default is set to spawn masked enemies at 2% for each moon.

-## Discord

-If you have questions, and/or want to stay up-to-date with the mod:

-1. Join the lethal company modding [discord](https://discord.gg/lcmod).
-2. Go to the mirage [release thread](https://discord.com/channels/1168655651455639582/1200695291972685926) and ask your question!
-3. Optional: If you'd like to see a sneakpeek on what's potentially coming in v2.0.0, click [here](https://discord.com/channels/1168655651455639582/1200695291972685926/1210038530160599060).
+  - Note: Setting the spawn-rate to 25% basically guarantees a spawn per round.

-##  I have a suggestion for the mod, and/or have found a bug
+## I have a question.
+How can I ask for help?

-Whether you have a suggestion or have a bug to report, please submit it as an issue [here](https://github.com/qwbarch/lc-mirage/issues/new).
+If you have question, simply create a [new discussion](https://github.com/qwbarch/mirage/discussions) on GitHub.
+I'll respond as soon as I'm available.

+## I found a bug.
+Where can I report it?

+For bugs, submit a [new issue](https://github.com/qwbarch/mirage/issues) on GitHub.
+Please mention the bug report is specifically for ``Lethal Company``.

 ## Frequently asked questions

 #### Do I need Skinwalkers for this mod to work?

 No, Mirage is a standalone mod.
-Installing both Mirage and Skinwalkers will result in some voice clips to be unsynced.
+Installing both Mirage and Skinwalkers will result in Skinwalkers playing voice at the same time as Mirage.

 #### Can I use MaskedEnemyOverhaul with this mod?